sp2728/VolunteerRealm/README.md

 # VolunteerRealm

-## Team Members: Sai Kiran Pocham, Varsha Ahuja, Jinal Shah, Yahya Mohammed
+## Team Members: Sai Kiran Pocham, Varsha Ahuja, Jinal Kalpesh Shah, Yahya Mohammed

 ### "VolunteerRealm.com" is a website where people can create their profile mentioning their volunteering experiences if any and can connect with organizations having volunteering opportunities.
 The volunteers can edit/delete their profiles.
 Only the admin would have the options of editing anything on the website.